awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 Given encrypted message bytes, this operation MUST process those bytes sequentially, deserializing those bytes according to the [message format](../data-format/message.md).

-This operation MUST attempt to deserialize all available encrypted message bytes until it has successfully deserialized a valid [message header](../data-format/message-header.md).
+This operation MUST attempt to deserialize all consumable encrypted message bytes until it has successfully deserialized a valid [message header](../data-format/message-header.md).

-This operation MUST wait if it doesn't have enough encrypted message bytes available to deserialize the next field of the message header until enough input bytes become available or the caller indicates an end to the encrypted message.
+This operation MUST wait if it doesn't have enough consumable encrypted message bytes to deserialize the next field of the message header until enough consumable input bytes become or the caller indicates an end to the encrypted message.

 Until the [header is verified](#verify-the-header), this operation MUST NOT